photo credit: Stephen Thrift

-If you were planning to scan this guide just to find the word “barbecue,” we made it easy for you by putting Clyde Cooper’s first.
-When you want Carolina-style, vinegar-based pork barbecue, this Raleigh spot is where you should get it.
-It’s one of the oldest barbecue spots in the state (it opened in 1938) and both the slow-roasted pork shoulder and baby-back ribs can rival any other barbecue in the Triangle.
+If you were planning to come to Raleigh just for BBQ, you definitely should hit up Clyde Cooper’s first.
+When you want Carolina-style, vinegar-based pork barbecue, this downtown spot is where you should get it.
+It’s one of the oldest BBQ spots in the state (it opened in 1938) and both the slow-roasted pork shoulder and baby-back ribs can rival any other barbecue in the Triangle.
 They also make fried chicken and brisket, along with all the usual sides.